Skip to main content

 These unique summer cocktails each offer a refreshing twist you’ll love

 Need a great cocktail for the core of summer?
-Here are 12 ideal options.
+Here are some ideal options

 The Nix Company / Unsplash

 Summer stands for fun, from vacations to meandering Vespa rides.
-To keep the carefree and celebratory spirit alive all season long, we suggest some quality cocktails.
+If you want to keep the carefree and celebratory spirit alive all season long, may we suggest some quality cocktails?

 The merits of summer cocktails are many.
 First, they cool you off during the hottest portion of the year.
-Secondly, they tend to incorporate seasonal ingredients that are tasting at their best right this instant.
+Secondly, they tend to incorporate seasonal ingredients that taste their best right that instant.
 Lastly, they’re just fun to make, whether you’re hosting a backyard party or just looking to tip a cap to happy hour on your lonesome.

-Yuzu Smash Cocktail
+Yuzu Smash cocktail

 INTERSECT by LEXUS